plumvillage/newsletter/src/2024/en/articles/br-thien-chi--blossoming-trees.md

 My mind is a painter.
 When anger arises in me, the whole world becomes a place full of injustice.
 When sadness is there, I see only suffering and despair.
 When the sun of joy shines, the world is colorful and beautiful.

 In Brighton, England, I noticed that I was starting to feel angry toward a brother.
 I could see the internal knot growing fast because we were together all the time.
 My ego was upset and was telling me stories about how rude and unfriendly his behavior was.
 Part of me wanted to listen and agree with it, but there was also a voice telling me, “You’re upset.
-Do Beginning Anew<span class="note">See Sister Chan Khong, <i>Beginning Anew</i>, Parallax Press.</span> to calm down.”
+Do Beginning Anew<span class="note">See Sr. Chan Khong, <i>Beginning Anew</i>, Parallax Press.</span> to calm down.”

 Throughout the tour, we were together all the time.
 We planned and led events together, ate together, rested and traveled in the same van for five straight weeks!
 So it would not work for me to take time to reflect on what exactly was happening between me and my brother and contemplate about where it was potentially my fault, etc. In order to continue living together and focus on our events, I had to do beginning anew with him.
 I followed my intuition, shared my appreciation for him, and expressed my feelings and wish for harmony.